 The largest accidental oil spill in history is the 2010 BP Deepwater Horizon oil spill.
 Approximately 134 million gallons of oil were released and coated the Gulf Coast.

 However, the largest oil spill was not an accident.
 In 1990, during their retreat from Kuwait, Saddam Hussein ordered Iraqi troops to release oil into Kuwait’s Sea Island terminal.
-It’s estimated that 380 to 520 million gallons of oil were intentionally spilled.
+An estimated 380 to 520 million gallons of oil were intentionally spilled.

-In the entire history of the United States, there have only been 15 years during which the country was not at war.
-Since the end of WWII (the war to “end all wars”), there have been at least 285 armed conflicts.
+In the history of the United States, there have only been 15 years during which the country was not at war.
+Since WWII ended (the war to “end all wars”), there have been at least 285 armed conflicts.

-The UN defines genocide as “acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group.”
+The UN defines genocide as “acts committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious.”
 Some of the most recent genocides include:

 - Rohingya genocide

 - Yazidi genocide by ISIS

 - Darfur genocide

 - Effacer le tableau in the Democratic Republic of the Congo

 Civil unrest disasters can include riots, strikes, and mass disobedience.
 Throughout US history, there have been many incidences of civil unrest, including many which resulted in massive property damage and death.
 The 1991 LA riots were one of the worst in US history: 53 people were killed, and thousands were injured.